simoncblyth/opticks/graphics/ggeoview/issues/surface_hits.rst

        # export GGEOVIEW_QUERY="range:3201:3202,range:3153:3154"   # 2 volumes : first pmt-hemi-cathode and ADE
        # change envelope volume to ADE much better, as photons get somewhere in IwsWater/IwsWater

+    ggv --mdyb --torchconfig "frame=3201;source=0,0,1000;target=0,0,0;radius=300;" --save

+       # head on beam strarting 1m out in front of PMT cathode
+       #
+       # using reworked the Torch configuration to be frame based with source and target positions
+       # specified in the identified frame
+       #
+       # note effect of material inconsistency, photons destined to hit the cathode
+       # think they are in a vacuum, hence they lead ahead of those destined to hit ADE envelope

 Hmm would be easiest to target the PMT using its own frame, hmm view targetting did something similar ?